 SECTION 700.
 City Manager.

 There shall be a City Manager who shall be the chief executive officer and head of the administrative branch of the City government.
-He shall be chosen on the basis of his executive and administrative qualifications with special reference to his actual experience in, or his knowledge of, accepted practices with respect to the duties of his office as hereinafter set forth.
-He shall have at least one (1) year's previous experience as a City Manager, or three (3) years' previous experience as an Assistant City Manager in a city of comparable or larger size.
+The City Manager shall be chosen on the basis of executive and administrative qualifications with special reference to actual experience in, or knowledge of, accepted practices with respect to the duties of the office as hereinafter set forth.
+Candidates for City Manager shall have a minimum of one (1) year previous experience as a City Manager or two (2) years previous experience as an Assistant City Manager, or a minimum of five (5) years of senior level municipal management experience in a public service setting with extensive experience working with City Council or County Board of Supervisors.

-No member of the Council shall be eligible for appointment to the office of City Manager during the term for which he shall have been elected or appointed nor within one (1) year thereafter.
+No member of the Council shall be eligible for appointment to the office of City Manager during their term nor within one (1) year thereafter.

 SECTION 701.
 Appointment and Removal.

-The Council shall appoint the City Manager for an indefinite term and may remove him by a resolution adopted by at least four (4) affirmative votes.
+The Council shall appoint the City Manager for an indefinite term and may remove such person by a resolution adopted by at least four (4) affirmative votes.

 SECTION 702.
 Compensation.

-The City Manager shall be paid a salary commensurate with his responsibilities as chief executive officer of the City which salary shall be established by the Council.
+The City Manager shall be paid a salary commensurate with the responsibilities as chief executive officer of the City which salary shall be established by the Council.

 SECTION 703.
 Powers and Duties.